nasser/magic/README.md

    (symbolize ret symbolizers)])
 ```

-`do` expressions analyze to hashmaps containing `:statements` and `:ret` keys refering to all expressions except the last, and the last expression respectively.
+`do` expressions analyze to hash maps containing `:statements` and `:ret` keys referring to all expressions except the last, and the last expression respectively.
 The `do` symbolizer recursively symbolizes all of these expression, passing its `symbolizers` argument to them.

-Early versions of MAGIC used a multimethod in place of this symbolizer map, but the map has several advantages.
+Early versions of MAGIC used a multi method in place of this symbolizer map, but the map has several advantages.
 Emission can be controlled from the top level by passing in a different map.
 For example, symbolizers can be replaces (this API does not exist yet):

 ```clojure
 (magic/compile '(fn [a] (map inc a))